xoolive/traffic/docs/opensky_impala.rst

 - parse results with pandas and wrap results in appropriate data structures.

 The first thing to do is to put your credentials in you configuration file.
-Add the following lines to the [global] section of your configuration file.
+Edit the following lines to your configuration file.

 ::

+    [opensky]
-    opensky_username =
+    username =
-    opensky_password =
+    password =

 You can check the path to your configuration file here.
 The path is different according to OS versions so do not assume anything and check